Blog

 12. Give compliments thoughtfully

 Giving compliments may seem straightforward, but to communicate them thoughtfully is important.
 If you simply tell an employee they did a great job, that’s not as helpful as speaking to a specific skill, or task that was done.
 Your employee may be left thinking, “What was great about it?
 How can I replicate it if I don’t know?”
+Understanding how to effectively give feedback is one of the biggest factors in demonstrating how managers effectively communicate.

 By being specific, you can zero in on exactly what made the employee so successful.
 “You did a great job explaining how leads convert into customers in that presentation.
 The visuals really helped the audience understand the process.”